quicwg/base-drafts/draft-ietf-quic-tls.md

 Different keys are used for QUIC packet protection and TLS record protection.
 Having separate QUIC and TLS record protection means that TLS records can be protected by two different keys.
-This redundancy is limited to a only a few TLS records, and is maintained for the sake of simplicity.
+This redundancy is limited to only a few TLS records, and is maintained for the sake of simplicity.